avniproject/avni-docs-temp/test-prompts.md

 Additionally, you can define relationships between household members to make the mapping clearer

----
+# File:

-**Q: How do I manage subjects across multiple programs?**
+## How do I manage subjects across multiple programs?

-A: Managing Subjects Across Multiple Programs in Avni
+Managing Subjects Across Multiple Programs in Avni

 Avni allows a single subject to be enrolled in multiple programs simultaneously.